-7 Outsourcing Mistakes & How to Avoid Them
+7 Outsourcing Mistakes and How to Avoid Them

-One of the hardest parts of our business, as Life Coaches, Consultants, and any solo-preneur - well... it is that we are 'solo' - we are alone and we were 99 hats, trying to do all on our own:
+One of the hardest parts of our business, as Life Coaches, Consultants, and any solo-preneur - well... it is that we are 'solo' - we are alone and we wear 99 hats, trying to do everything on our own:

 - Web Design